Click Here for Our Recommended Antivirus for Your Device

 Main Differences Between Bluehost and HostGator

-2. Bluehost does not provide a server uptime guarantee, while HostGator promises a 99.90% guarantee for server uptime.
+2. Bluehost does not guarantee server uptime, while HostGator promises a 99.90% guarantee.

 3. The two hosting services can also be differentiated in terms of the cost of the shared hosting plans offered by each.
 While Bluehost packages are priced at a higher price point, HostGator packages are available at a more cost-effective price point.